I remember the first time I played my favorite hymn on the harp in a public setting. It was at a church my family and I attended at the time.

 “What a Friend We Have in Jesus”

-For years, whenever someone would ask me to play a song on the harp, that was a song I would frequently play.
+For years, whenever someone would ask me to play a song on the harp, that was a song I frequently played.

 And if someone would ever ask me if I had a favorite hymn or song, I would always answer: